 Taxis are available in plenty.
 Taxis are obliged to give you a metered ride unless you settle for a price, so insist that the driver uses the meter.
 I rarely used the taxi, not unless it’s an emergency like going home late.
 Tel Aviv taxis are very expensive I don’t really recommend you to take this option.
 Even if you’re a group, it’s still quite expensive compared to the comfortable bus and bike rentals!

 Tel Aviv’s cost of living is very high it might be hard for you to find a hotel that will fit your budget.
 Airbnb is super popular in fact, I used to rent my apartment whenever I am going out of Tel Aviv.
 My friends also do the same so short-term sublets in Tel Aviv, as we can see, is a thing.
-Click here to get a $40 USD discount on Airbnb when you sign up using my link.

 The larger hotels with full amenities in the house are in Tel Aviv’s beach strip.
 It has the luxury 4 and 5-star international hotel chains (Hilton, Intercontinental, Carlton, Sheraton, Renaissance), and even the 4 and 5-star Israeli chain hotels (Isrotel Royal Beach, Dan, Dan Panorama, and Herods).

 I ranked the best hotels in Tel Aviv that I recommend below:

 - Fabric Hotel: a private room for 2 pax starts at $258 USD